open-cognition/ai-mri/README.md

 > [!IMPORTANT]
 >
 > In Research Preview.
-All AI MRI outputs are research hypotheticals requiring mechanistic validation, not ground truth.
+We are intentional about this method as hypothesis generation and comparative behavioral analysis requiring community validation, not ground-truth mechanistic discovery.

 ## Overview